 WHAT IS REQUIRED TO BOOK A DATE?

-We require 30% of the venue rental price, a credit card on file, and a signed rental contract to book a date.
-We do not hold dates until the contract is signed and the full 30% deposit has been made.
+We require a deposit, a credit card on file, and a signed rental contract to book a date.
+We do not hold dates until the contract is signed and the full deposit has been made.
 Our contract will be sent to you via email and you will be able to sign electronically and make your payment online.

 CAN I HIRE MY OWN CATERER?